mkitti/AdaptiveResolutionOrientationSpace/README.md

     	Default: Convolve filter with the response to calculate the response

 ### UNSERIALIZATION INPUTS (NAMED PARAMETERS)
-These parameters allow some of the output in the struct {\em other}, below, to be fed back into the function in order to obtain the full output of the function.
+These parameters allow some of the output in the struct *other*, below, to be fed back into the function in order to obtain the full output of the function.
 The purpose of this is so that the full output can be regenerated from a subset of the output that has been saved to disk, or otherwise serialized, without the need for complete recomputation.

     maxima_highest - numeric 3D array
     K_highest - numeric 3D array